 Lisa joined the Center as an Accountant in 2011.
 She is a graduate of the University of Glasgow, and a member of the Institute of Chartered Accountants Scotland.
 She trained with the international accounting firm Price Waterhouse (Coopers).
 A year after qualifying she moved to a government enterprise company assisting small start-ups, applying for grants and managing European Funding.
 Looking to expand her experience she joined Scottish and Newcastle Breweries.
 There, she had various roles: internal auditor; Finance Manager of the International Export company; and Marketing Accountant.
 Originally from Scotland, Lisa moved to Spokane in 2004 with her family on an overseas assignment for two years, and has remained here ever since.
 In her spare time she loves to ski, run, walk, bike and generally be active outside with her family.
 She also likes to read and cook family meals.

 Jule works on water quality and nonpoint pollution in the Spokane River watershed for Spokane Riverkeeper.
 Although born in Oklahoma, Jule moved to Anacortes, Washington when he was 12, where he began his lifelong love of the water and all things in it.
 He graduated with a B.A. in Biology from Lewis and Clark College and then went on to earn his Master’s degree in Marine Biology from the Oregon Institute of Marine Biology in Coos Bay, Oregon.
 Jule comes to the Center for Justice by way of Olympia, where he helped regulate the shellfish industry for the State Department of Health.
-Jule is married to the always wonderful Katy Sheehan and has one very active son.
+Jule is married to the always wonderful Katy Sheehan and has two very active sons.

-Virla has been the Center’s Outreach Coordinator since 2011.
+Virla joined the Center for Justice in 2011.
 Born in North Little Rock, Arkansas, Virla came to Spokane as a teen in the midst of a family crisis.
 By her own admission, she has lived a difficult life, one that includes a felony conviction, in 2001, for malicious mischief.
 But few people have harvested their hardships better than Virla Spencer.
 Though Virla first came to the Center as a client in 2005–to restore her driver’s license–she returned in 2009 as a volunteer, and then filled a key Americorps Vista position as Outreach Director.
 Since then she has distinguished herself not only with her outreach skills but as a forcefully articulate advocate for the needs and rights of the underprivileged in our community.
 Virla is the single mother of four girls, two boys, and also cares for a live-in nephew.
 She is active in the Church of Berachah and regularly volunteers at Truth Ministries in Spokane to help feed homeless and disadvantaged men.
 Spokane’s weekly newspaper, The Inlander, recognized Virla’s heart and her talents for making a positive difference in other people’s lives with a 2013 Peirone Prize.